Mercure.rocksSponsored by Les-Tilleuls.coop

 ParameterDescription

-consumer_groupconsumer group, must be different for every instance of the Mercure.rocks hub (ex: consumer_group=<random-string>)
+consumer_groupthe consumer group of this node, must be different for every instance of the Mercure.rocks hub (e.g., consumer_group=<random-string>)

-userKafka SASL user (optional, ex: user=kevin)
+userKafka SASL user (optional, e.g., user=kevin)

-passwordKafka SASL password (optional, ex: password=maman)
+passwordKafka SASL password (optional, e.g., password=maman)

-tlsSet to 1 to enable TLS (ex: tls=1)
+tlsSet to 1 to enable TLS (e.g., tls=1)

 Pulsar Transport